elasticpath/react-pwa-reference-storefront/README.md

 ## Linting
 The project has been set up with ESLint as our linting utility.<br/>
-For more infoarmtion about ESLint, see [documentation](https://eslint.org/).<br/>
+For more infoarmtion about ESLint, see [ESLint documentation](https://eslint.org/).<br/>
 We're currently extending Airbnbs’ ESLint configuration.
 Currently, the Airbnb Code Style and the ESLint configuration are very popular and well accepted by developers.<br/>
-For more infomation on the style guide, see [github](https://github.com/airbnb/javascript).<br/>
+For more infomation on the style guide, see the [Airbnb GitHub](https://github.com/airbnb/javascript).<br/>
 * The ESLint loader is already added to`webpack.config.dev.js`.
 When you start the application in development mode, the ESLint loader automatically runs.
 * To run the linter from your commandline, go to the project root directory.
 Run the following command:
     * `./node_modules/.bin/eslint --ext .js --ext .jsx [file|dir|glob]`
         * Run on entire project: `./node_modules/.bin/eslint --ext .js --ext .jsx .`
 * With the ESLint extension for Visual Studio Code, you'll get feedback while you're writing the code under the `Problems` View.

-If you plan to check in your code, make sure to fix all your linting errors first.
+If you plan to check in your code, ensure that you fix all of your linting errors first.

 ## Offline mode
 You can enable offline mode in [`./src/ep.config.json`](#configuration).<br/>